wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/AutoSpeed/README.md

 3. Run the game using SMAPI.

 ## Usage
-Launch the game with the mod installed to generate the config file, then edit the `AutoSpeed_data.txt` to set the speed you want (higher values are faster).
+Launch the game with the mod installed to generate the config file, then edit the `config.json` to set the speed you want (higher values are faster).

 ## Versions
 1.0